Virtual Population Obesity Prevention (VPOP) Labs

 Project Lead: Bruce Y. Lee, MD, MBA

 Obesity results from and involves a complex system of policy, economic, environmental, social, cultural, behavioral and biological factors and relationships.
-Using simulation modeling can help to design and test various obesity-related policies, interventions and possible solutions with the safety of a computer and save time, money and resources.
+Simulation modeling can help to design and test various obesity-related policies, interventions and possible solutions with the safety of a computer saving time, money and resources.

 Our VPOP Labs can help: